MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 ### Lighting and backdrop

 QR code detection quality is susceptible to varying illumination and backdrop.
+In general, provide enough contrast for the black/white modules for better performance, we recommend 0/255.

-In a scene with bright lighting, print a code that is black on a gray background.
+In a scene with bright lighting, print a code that is black on a gray 128 background.
 Otherwise, print a black QR code on a white background.

 If the code is displayed against a dark backdrop, the detection rate of the code may be lower than expected.
-Printing a black code on a gray background may help increase the detection rate.
+Printing a black code on a gray 128 background may help increase the detection rate.

 ### Size of QR codes